trustedanalytics/scoring-pipelines/README.md

     import numpy as np

     # the following 3 lambdas/UDFs were taken as is from the batch processing script that was used to train in the model during development phase.

+    # take the first column from the input row and split it into date and time
     def **add_numeric_time(row)**:
         try:
             x = row['field_0'].split(" ")